 b.
 Agreement provisions designed to preclude confusion, i.e. limitations on continued use of the marks by each party.

 11. The extent to which applicant has a right to exclude others from use of its mark on its goods.

 12. The extent of potential confusion, i.e., whether de minimis or substantial.

 13. Any other established fact probative of the effect of use.

 You do not have to address each of the factors, but the more you’re able to distinguish your mark from the prior mark, the better chance you have at getting approved.

 Of course, these are not all of the possible refusals.
 You may have been issued a different refusal.
 But the point of this post is to not give up.
-Many clients come to me with an office action thinking their mark won’t be approved because of the office action.
+Many clients come to us with an office action thinking their mark won’t be approved because of the office action.
 The first refusal is NOT FINAL.
 You have 6 months from the date of issuance to provide a response.
 Sometimes the refusal is a mere technicality with the application, and sometimes the refusal is more in depth that requires several hours of work.